givddul/OccupancyMonitoring/README.md

 # Real-Time Occupancy Monitoring System for University Library

-This projects monitors occupancy levels in a library across different floors and zones.
-This is accieved by placing microcontrollers with ultrasonic sensors at the enterance of each zone and monitor people passing/leaving.
+This project monitors occupancy levels in a library across different floors and zones.
+This is achieved by placing microcontrollers with ultrasonic sensors at the entrance of each zone and monitoring people passing/leaving.
 This information is sent to a central microcontroller over bluetooth, which keeps track of the current counts of each zone, as well as the total occupancy level in the library.
 This central microcontroller then forwards the most recent counts to our website over wifi.
 The occupancy data is stored in a database, which allows for displaying historic data on the website.

 ### Zones monitored
 - **Zone 1:** First floor